wiktorkujawa/travel-agency-page/README.md

 # Run the React client only
 npm run client

+# To create first user uncomment lines 113 to 115 in AppNavbar.js component and register the user

+# To login open CMS go to yourPageAddress/admin and login

 # Server runs on http://localhost:5000 and client on http://localhost:3000
 ```
 # Deployment